-Grads of Life reflects on a critical component for successful DEI efforts that companies often overlook.
+Grads of Life reflects on a critical component for successful implementation of DEI best practices that companies often overlook.

 Companies across the country are spending innumerable Zoom and Microsoft Teams-filled hours unpacking their diversity, equity, and inclusion (DEI) problems.
 And unfortunately, it will be all for naught without adding an essential ingredient.